The Power of Commitment in Meditation

 By committing to a regular sadhana we train the subconscious to release thoughts or habits that do not serve us any longer.

-- Three minutes alters the electromagnetic field and the circulation, potentially moving us into theta state, which we experience as a deep state of relaxation.
+- 3 minutes alters the electromagnetic field and circulation, potentially guiding the brain into a theta state—associated with deep relaxation and insight.

-But do remember to always practice the Kundalini Yoga meditation as taught by Yogi Bhajan for the suggested time (or less) and to not go beyond the time specified.
+But do remember to always practice the Kundalini Yoga meditation for the suggested time (or less) and to not go beyond the time specified.

 Ways to make practicing each day more enticing…